varabyte/kobweb/CONTRIBUTING.md

 ## Kobweb Development

-### Latest Branch
+### Dev Branch

 Kobweb development does *NOT* happen on `main`.
 You should consider the `main` branch as effectively read-only.

-Instead, work is done on the latest version branch.
-For example, if the current version of Kobweb is "1.2.3", then look for an active branch named "1.2.4" *or* "1.3.0".
+Instead, almost all work is done on the `dev` branch.

+Occasionally, we may cut off a version branch for a limited time as we prepare for a release.
+The chance you will even have to be aware of this is extremely slim.
+Unless you are helping us prepare for that release, you should just continue working against the `dev` branch.

+Any PRs made against the main branch will be (politely!) informed about this section in the CONTRIBUTING doc and asked to be rebased against `dev`.

 ### Kobweb Playground